 From Tuesday to Friday at lunchtime, symposia will be held in collaboration with industrial companies and corporate partners.
 The subjects of these symposia will include a variety of “hot topics” concerning the ongoing development in some major fields of abdominal diagnostic and interventional radiology.

 An experienced moderator will present four themed and challenging multimodality cases to a radiology panel.
 Each case will be chosen to illustrate various diagnostic and therapeutic options available for the clinical management of the patient.
 The interpretation session will be live, as the panellists will not see the cases before the session.
 The panellists will describe the imaging findings.
 The moderator will guide the panellists with questions regarding differentials and patient management.
 The aim of this session is to stress the central role of clinical radiology in today’s patient management and to show how experts deal with cases in real life.

-Nick Gourtsoyiannis’ Foundation Course I and II
+Nick Gourtsoyiannis’ Foundation Course

 This educational feature, named after Prof. N. Gourtsoyiannis, is a mini rad-path course designed to teach fundamental imaging findings in specific abdominal conditions correlated with up-to-date pathologic information.
 The specific topics to be discussed in this year’s rad-path course are the biliary tumours and mixed tumours (cholangiocarcinoma and hepatocholangiocarcinoma), and the splenic tumours (solid and cystic ones).